-If your mattress gets stained, spot clean it with a natural cleaning solution such as vinegar and water.
+If your mattress gets stained, spot-clean it with a natural cleaning solution such as vinegar and water.
 Avoid using harsh chemicals or detergents as they can damage the latex.
-Make sure you don’t rub excessively, as this can damage the mattress cover.
+Ensure you don’t rub excessively, as this can damage the mattress cover.

 Also, squeeze the cloth you´ll use to remove the stain to remove excess water and avoid soaking the mattress.

-Most latex mattresses come with a 10-year warranty but there are many that have got up to 25-year warranty and up to one-year sleep trial.
+Most latex mattresses come with a 10-year warranty, but many have up to a 25-year warranty and up to a one-year sleep trial.
 If you experience any problems with your mattress during this time, contact the manufacturer for assistance.

 Dunlop latex is more durable than Talalay latex and will last longer.
 While both are made from the sap of a rubber tree, The Talalay latex manufacturing process allows for more aeration, resulting in a lower density foam that feels less robust and has shorter longevity.

 If you want a durable latex mattress, look for those that have got the comfort, transition, and support layers made from Dunlop latex.
 Be sure to ask a salesperson about the types of latex each layer of a mattress is made from before purchasing to get a good idea of its potential durability.
 Dunlop mattresses are more expensive, but they are worth the investment.

 Pets can damage a latex bed with their sharp claws and teeth.
 They may also soil it with their urine and feces, which can be difficult to clean.
 If you must allow your pets on the bed, use a waterproof mattress protector and put a blanket over the mattress to protect it.